elmq0022/elmq0022.github.io-src/content/ChipyBlogPost03.md

 As an added bonus for all the python 3 converts, I got some good advice on Chipy's Slack channel to use Fabric3.
 This fork of Fabric supports a more minimal, and perhapse more sane, set of python version, python 2.7+ and python 3.4+.

 # Closing Thoughts
+The folks at Chipy have created a great community for python programmers of all levels.
+I cannot thank Jordan enough for taking the time to mentor me throughout over the last few months.